junxit/us-congress-bills-114/bill.md

       - **(ii)** real property and improvements donated to the Department by the entity.
   - **(2)** *Content of formal agreements* With respect to an entity described in subsection (a)(2) that seeks to enter into a formal agreement under paragraph (1) of this subsection that includes the construction by the entity of a facility, the formal agreement shall provide for the following:
     - **(A)** The entity shall conduct all necessary environmental and historic preservation due diligence, shall comply with all local zoning requirements (except for studies and consultations required of the Department under Federal law), and shall obtain all permits required in connection with the construction of the facility.
-    - **(B)** The entity shall use construction standards required of the Department when designing and building the facility, except to the extent the Secretary determines otherwise.
+    - **(B)** The entity shall use construction standards required of the Department when designing, repairing, altering, or building the facility, except to the extent the Secretary determines otherwise, as permitted by applicable law.
     - **(C)** The entity shall provide the real property, improvements, goods, or services in a manner described in subsection (b)(2) sufficient to complete the construction of the facility, at no additional cost to the Federal Government.
 - **(d)** *No payment of rent or usage fees* The Secretary may not pay rent, usage fees, or any other amounts to an entity described in subsection (a)(2) or any other entity for the use or occupancy of real property or improvements donated under this section.
 - **(e)** *Funding*